This article was originally published June 2019 and has been updated.

 E-WASTE

-As offices are rife with technology and electronic equipment like computers, monitors, printers, and even company smartphones, the toll of trashing outdated, broken, and obsolete equipment looms large.
-Not only can discarded electronics harm the environment and spark fires at recycling facilities, but the materials used to create these items are recyclable—and increasingly valuable.
+As offices are rife with technology and electronic equipment like computers, monitors, printers and even company smartphones, the toll of trashing outdated, broken, and obsolete equipment looms large.
+Not only can discarded electronics harm the environment and spark fires at recycling facilities, but the materials used to create these items are recyclable — and increasingly valuable.
 Relative to our waste volumes, estimates suggest we’re tossing away billions of dollars of copper, aluminum, and much-needed semiconductor chips.

-THE SOLUTION: Manufacturers of electronics, from Apple to IBM, organize mail-in collections, store drop-offs, and e-waste event recycling.
+THE SOLUTION: Manufacturers of electronics, from Apple to IBM, organize mail-in collections, store drop-offs and e-waste event recycling.
 Additionally, with half of all states mandating ongoing collection, there’s a strong chance your municipality or local government has a program your business can seek out.

-Sustainable Office Considerations for 2021 & Beyond
+Sustainable Office Considerations

 Other sought-out alterations include a touch-less office space, with smart locks, app-enabled elevators and food dispensers, and room-booking software.
-HEPA air filters, UV-sanitization, and even Zoom rooms have been discussed for a workforce uncomfortable with how things once were.
+HEPA air filters, UV-sanitization and even Zoom rooms have been discussed for a workforce uncomfortable with how things once were.

-Given the once-in-a-lifetime opportunity to take a step back and examine operations from top to bottom, landlords, tenants, and company decision-makers are beginning to recognize that sustainability is worth pursuing as much as productivity.
+Given the once-in-a-lifetime opportunity to take a step back and examine operations from top to bottom, landlords, tenants and company decision-makers are beginning to recognize that sustainability is worth pursuing as much as productivity.